Nonresonant Raman control of ferroelectric polarization: Large Ferroelectric Displacements in Transmission Measurements

-Figure~\ref{fig:2}C presents MIR-pump transient transmission changes in LiNbO$_3$.
-The oscillatory features at positive time delays have frequencies of approximately 0.9, 8, and 15~THz, corresponding to the phonon polariton and $A_1$ modes~\cite{Henstridge2022} (detailed mode assignments and walk-off estimation are provided in Supplementary Note 1).
+We first verified that nonresonant Raman scattering with MIR pulses can induce large displacements.
+Figure~\ref{fig:2}a presents MIR-pump transient transmission changes in LiNbO$_3$.
+The oscillatory features at positive time delays have frequencies of approximately 0.9, 8, and 15~THz, corresponding to the phonon polariton and $A_1$ modes~\cite{Henstridge2022} (detailed mode assignments and walk-off estimation are provided in Supplementary Note~1).
 The observation of multiple mode excitation confirms that nonresonant Raman can simultaneously excite various modes, but here with large amplitude, associated with significant changes in the transmitted white-light probe intensity at the level of ten's of percent.
-These phonon oscillation amplitudes scale quadratically with the incident MIR field strength, as shown in Fig.~\ref{fig:2}D, which supports their nonresonant Raman origin.
+These phonon oscillation amplitudes scale quadratically with the incident MIR field strength, as shown in Figure~\ref{fig:2}b, which supports their nonresonant Raman origin.
 The response shows no saturation behavior up to applied fields of the order of 5~V/nm, above which abrupt sample damage occurs.
-This contrasts with the saturation observed with 800-nm excitation, as reported in the literature~\cite{Dastrup2017} and confirmed in our experiments shown in Supplementary Fig.~4.
-We note that the extracted phonon oscillation, obtained from the Fourier transform of oscillations after the $\sim$~400~fs delay time in Fig.~\ref{fig:2}C, should exhibit minimal nonlinearity.
+This contrasts with the saturation observed with 800-nm excitation, as reported in the literature~\cite{Dastrup2017} and confirmed in our experiments shown in Supplementary Figure~5.
+We note that the extracted phonon oscillation, obtained from the Fourier transform of oscillations after the $\sim$~400~fs delay time in Figure~\ref{fig:2}b, should exhibit minimal nonlinearity.
 Nonlinearity primarily arises during the initial oscillation cycle related to ferroelectric reversal and is not captured in this averaged analysis at later time delays.
-The substantial transmission drop of 80\% at time zero, as shown in Fig.~\ref{fig:2}C, is primarily due to MIR-induced band edge shifts~\cite{Ghimire2011} (see Supplementary Note 2 for details).
-Simulations with similar field strengths shown in Fig.~\ref{fig:2}E (details are included in Supplementary Note 3) predict displacements up to 0.8~\AA, corresponding to a transient transition across the saddle point toward another ferroelectric phase.
+The substantial transmission drop of 80\% at time zero, as shown in Figure~\ref{fig:2}b, is primarily due to MIR-induced band edge shifts~\cite{Ghimire2011} (see Supplementary Note~2 for details).
+Simulations with similar field strengths shown in Figure~\ref{fig:2}c (details are included in Supplementary Note~3) predict displacements up to 0.8~\AA, corresponding to a transient transition across the saddle point toward another ferroelectric phase.